• Latest

 • FAQS

-When organic matter is broken down by microbes acids are produced.
+When organic matter of microbes are produced.
 These acids release phosphorus from rock phosphate.

-The work of some bacteria, fungi, and viruses is to make these special acids and enzymes.
+The work of some bacteria, mushrooms and viruses is to produce these special acids and enzymes.

-Conversely, if you have plenty of organic matter around, soil biology can be maintained in good condition and nutrients move well.
+Conversely, if you have a lot of organic substances, soil biology can be maintained in good condition and nutrients move well.

-The finer the ground rock phosphate, the better it works because it will mix well with the soil and so dissolve more quickly.
-In this way PROM is slow-releasing but also speeds up soil building.
+Softer phosphate of ground rocks, the better it works because it will mix well with the soil, so it dissolves quickly.
+In this way, the PROM is slowly released, but also accelerates the soil construction.

 Read Our Book: Click Here